maliMirkec/personal-website/source/_posts/spg.md

 ## Variables

 A static page generator provides global variables available for handing in templates.
 Different variable type holds different information.
-For example, a global variable `site` in Hexo holds information about posts, pages, categories, and tags of a site.
+For example, a global variable `site`Â in Hexo holds information about posts, pages, categories, and tags of a site.

 Knowing the available variables and how to use them could make a developer's life easier.
 Hugo uses Go's template libraries for templating.
 Working with variables in Hugo could be a problem if you are not familiar with [the context], or "the dot" how they call it.